 Does my OBU need to be switched on even off toll roads?

-Can I calculate Netherlands toll costs before July 2026?
+Can I calculate Netherlands toll costs in IMPARGO?

 Impargo-logo